Antollo/Easypt/docs/tree.md

 ## 2. Tree in Easypt

 Generally all variables, functions and namespaces are nodes in one big Easypt tree.
-The best explanation is output of following line:
+The best explanation is output of the following line:

 ```c
 Root.debugTree();